martinchrzan/ModernStandbyFix/README.md

 Inspired by [**LTT Video about Modern Standby issue**](https://www.youtube.com/watch?v=OHKKcd3sx2c).

-[Modern Standby](https://learn.microsoft.com/en-us/windows-hardware/design/device-experiences/modern-standby) is a mode your PC enters when it enters into a sleep.
-While it brings a bunch of benefits as it tries to make your PC behave more similar to smartphones/tables, number of users are reporting heavy battery drain, which renders this feature unusable.
+[Modern Standby](https://learn.microsoft.com/en-us/windows-hardware/design/device-experiences/modern-standby) is a mode your PC enters when it goes into a sleep.
+While it brings a number of benefits as it tries to make your PC behave more similar to smartphones/tables, the number of users are reporting heavy battery drain, which renders this feature unusable.

 As concluded in the video listed above, this probably happens because of a network connection being kept enabled if you enter a sleep mode while your PC is plugged into the power adapter.
 If you unplug it later, while it is already in the sleep, it will not disable network adapters.
 This might cause your PC to still communicate on the network (download updates, etc), which will cause unwanted battery drain.